USWNT sets roster for SheBelieves Cup; Trinity Rodman will be on standby

 The seventh annual tournament comes on the heels of a 10-day training camp in Austin — Rodman’s first assignment with the four-time world champions — and is the first test in the buildup to 2023 World Cup and 2024 Olympic qualifying this summer.

 “We had a great camp in Austin and now we need to see this group of players in game environments against highly motivated opponents,” Andonovski said in a statement.
-“Every player in the pool is focused on making the roster for World Cup and Olympic qualifying this summer, and every training session — and especially every match — is a means to that end for them and for the coaching staff.
+“Every player in the pool is focused on making the roster for World Cup and Olympic qualifying this summer, and every training session — and especially every match — is a means to that end for them and for the coaching staff."

 “She did well in camp [and] was very competitive," Andonovski said of Rodman during a news conference after the selections were announced.
 "Her mind-set fits well in it.
 She looks really good in the league, but the national team is a different animal.”